-National Nurses Day is coming up on May 6, which means there’s no better time to thank nurses and healthcare providers for all they do!
+National Nurses Day is May 6, giving you the opportunity to thank nurses and healthcare providers for all they do.
 They work in stressful environments, juggle all kinds of difficult tasks, and are dedicated to supporting us when we’re under the weather and vulnerable.
 In fact, they’re at their best when we’re not at ours.

 All that personal attention and hard work merits a gift of appreciation.
 Whether you know a nurse personally or want to recognize organizations like hospitals and rehab facilities, these gift ideas for nurses are a sweet way to say “thank you.”